 - University Counsel

-This information is intended for sponsoring departments at the University of Maryland, Baltimore (UMB) who are interested in inviting or currently working with J-1 exchange visitors.
+This information is intended for sponsoring departments at the University of Maryland, Baltimore (UMB) that are interested in inviting or currently working with J-1 exchange visitors.

 J-1s sponsored by UMB may NOT engage in ANY patient contact.

-All J-1 Research Scholars admitted to the U.S. are automatically subject to the ’24-month bar’ on repeat Research Scholar participation.
+All J-1 Research Scholars admitted to the United States are automatically subject to the "24-month bar" on repeat Research Scholar participation.

 - J-1 Short-term Scholar

-The J-1 Short-Term Scholar (STS) category is intended for qualified international professors and researchers to come to UMB for temporary, non-tenure track appointments lasting no longer than 6 months.
+The J-1 Short-Term Scholar (STS) category is intended for qualified international professors and researchers to come to UMB for temporary, non-tenure-track appointments lasting no longer than six months.
 The objectives of the Short-Term Scholar category are similar to those of the Professor/Research Scholar categories; however, sponsorship in the Short-Term Scholar category cannot be extended beyond six months.